rakibhossain31/QTrust-PPO/README.md

 ## QTrust confidence rule

 For a finite schedule of `K` measurement stages, QTrust uses exact one-sided Clopper-Pearson limits with per-tail level `delta/(4K)`.
 The four tails correspond to lower and upper bounds for the old and candidate action probabilities.
 The resulting ratio interval is evaluated only against the PPO clipping boundary relevant to the sign of the advantage.

-## Notebook cleanup

-The release notebooks were cleaned for public use by removing execution output, decorative headings, and workflow-specific commentary.
-Executable Python tokens were preserved exactly; the numerical and algorithmic code was not altered.

 ## Integrity